 Schema Change Resilience: Handling Platform Updates

 Marketing platforms change their APIs constantly.
 Facebook renames metrics, Google Ads deprecates fields, Salesforce adds new objects.
-If your Claude skill is hardcoded to expect specific column names or data structures, it breaks every time a platform updates.
+If your Skill is hardcoded to expect specific column names or data structures, it breaks every time a platform updates.

 The solution is abstraction.
 Instead of having Claude query raw platform data directly, you build a unified schema — a consistent data model that maps platform-specific fields to standardized names your business uses.